 But don’t stop there or it can trick your mind into thinking you already achieved your goal.

 It’s crucial that you also envision what accomplishing each step along the way will feel like.
-So, keep asking yourself why it’s important to uncover more meaning.
+So, keep asking yourself “Why is this important?” to uncover more meaning.

-First, I would start with an end-vision of how it would be to have just given a talk where the audience was engaged and I nailed my presentation.
+Continuing my example, I would first start with an end-vision of how it would be to have just given a talk where the audience was engaged and I nailed my presentation.
 And, people are congratulating me on how well it went.

 Next, I ask “Why is this end-vision important to me?”